 However, the end product was just magic.
 I liked the way the filtered sunlight coming from the colored glass created a hypnotic play of light and shadows throughout the day.
 It just added a playfulness, even something like a fairy tale, to my fence, which I truly love.
 To boot, it is very fulfilling to me to make something out of something that otherwise would have landed in the trash.

 Of course, there were some challenges along the way.
 Finding bottles in the right colors and sizes was a time-consuming and labor-intensive process for me.
-Ensuring each bottle was well fastened not to fall out was very important, and I had to be patient with the process.
-For me, however, the end result was all worth it.
+Ensuring each bottle was well fastened not fall out was very important.
+For me, however, the result was all worth it.

 The ‘Glass Bottle Inserts’ technique is a pretty unique and environmentally friendly way to add a touch of personality and whimsy to my cinder block fence.
-It’s testament to the fact that even the most humble of materials can be transformed into something truly special with a little creativity and ingenuity, and I am so proud of what I accomplished.
+It’s a testament to the fact that even the most humble of materials can be transformed into something truly special with a little creativity and ingenuity.

 Reclaimed Wood Accents is such a fantastic fence idea.
-I love the rustic and eco-friendly designs with salvaged wood incorporated into a cinder block fence.
+The rustic and eco-friendly designs with salvaged wood in a cinder block fence.
 It seems I would source reclaimed wood from demolition sites, deconstructing pallets, or finding weathered wood in barns.

 I would clean, sand, and apply a weather-resistant sealant to the wood.
-I could use the reclaimed wood in a number of different ways, such as capping off at the top of the fence, adding some decorative elements like latticework or panels, or even building a gate.
+I could use the reclaimed wood in several different ways, such as capping off at the top of the fence, adding some decorative elements like latticework or panels, or even building a gate.

 I will use wire mesh or hanging planters to hold the plants.
 Watering and fertilizing will be very important for me.
 I will make sure that the weight of the plants does not exceed the capacity of the fence and that there is proper drainage.